fangfufu/httpdirfs/README.md

                             for HTTP range requests
         --insecure_tls      Disable licurl TLS certificate verification by setting CURLOPT_SSL_VERIFYHOST to 0
+        --single-file-mode  Single file mode - rather than mounting a whole directory, present a single file inside a virtual directory.

 For mounting a Airsonic / Subsonic server: